 Do your research.
-There are all kinds of online resources, as well ask books written about collecting milk glass and how to identify real milk glass.
-Milkglass.org is a good place to start.
+There are all kinds of online resources, as well as books written about collecting milk glass and how to identify real milk glass, such as this one on Country Living.

 Spotting the real deal and knowing the value of each milk glass piece will develop over time.
 Set your own standards and guidelines.
 If you prefer the more translucent look of depression-era milk glass, collect that.
 Or, perhaps, you’re drawn to the shiny, bright white pieces that came a bit later.
 Building a milk glass collection is about your own preference and style.

 Personally, I have no problem adding a 1980s milk glass bud vase to my collection.
 Sometimes those pieces are the ones that pull a vignette together.
 I prefer groupings of different sizes, textures and subtle variations in colour.
 I’m certainly not a purist when it comes to collecting milk glass.

 Just have fun when it comes to decorating with milk glass :)

 If you have a decor, design or even a blogging question you could really use help with, follow the Satori Facebook Page to find out when the next open call for questions is or shoot me an email!